-• Future Commercial Lots
+Future Commercial Lots

-Figure 8 Conceptual Land Plan provides for the creation of two separate parcels, comprising approximately 3.01 Hectares (7.44 Acres) or 27% Cell D. The parcels are separated by Cambridge Park Boulevard, running east-west, with the northerly one containing 0.84 Hectare (2.08 Acres) and the southerly one containing 2.17 Hectares (5.36 Acres).
-The northerly parcel will form part of a comprehensively designed local commercial precinct.\\, containing approximately 920 square metres (9,900 square feet) of retail.
+Figure 8 Conceptual Land Plan provides for the creation of one parcel referenced as 1 and comprising 2.14 Hectares 5.29 Acres) or 9.0% of Cell D. This parcel will form part of a comprehensively designed local commercial precinct.
+Figure 8 Conceptual Land Plan provides for the creation of two separate parcels, comprising approximately 4.31 Hectares (10.65 Acres) or 11.35% of Cell D. The parcels are separated by Cambridge Park Boulevard, running east-west, with the northerly one containing 2.14 Hectares (5.29 Acres) and the southerly one containing 2.17 Hectares (5.36 Acres).
+The northerly parcel will form part of a comprehensively designed local commercial precinct, containing approximately 920 square metres (9,900 square feet) of retail.
 Uses will include a Gas Station/Car Wash/C-Store, Medical Clinic/Pharmacy, and general retail uses.
 The southerly parcel is intended to accommodate both assisted and independent living accommodations for seniors' housing.
 There are spaces available for gardens and pathways, and a possible community garden, providing seniors the opportunity to connect with the general population.
 Overall, pedestrian connectivity will be provided with strategic linkages to the adjacent Municipal Reserve.
 Figure 9 A Concept Plan illustrates a possible concept for the C-MIX land uses.
 All areas are approximate and will require verification by a legal survey.